Idaho Fishing License (2026): Cost, Where to Buy & Rules

 Do you need a fishing license in Idaho?

 Yes.
 Idaho requires a fishing license to fish recreationally.
-Children (typically under 16) are usually exempt, and residents over 65 often qualify for a discounted or free senior license.
+Children under 14 are exempt. $13.75 resident senior fishing license for residents 65 and older ($11.75 at the price-locked rate), against $30.50 for the resident adult annual.
+Requires 6 months' Idaho residency immediately before purchase.
+A reduced fee, not free.
 Always confirm current rules with the Idaho Department of Fish and Game before you fish.

 Where do you buy a Idaho fishing license?